-Fig.8 (self drafted)
+Fig.8

-Fig.9 (self drafted)
+Fig.9

 In essence, Agematsu's work embodies a multifaceted exploration of urban life, temporality, and the human condition.
 Through his meticulous attention to detail and his innovative use of materials, he crafts objects that are at once visually arresting and conceptually rich, inviting viewers to reconsider their relationship to the world around them.